solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 account which is not rent-free I guess that won't be an issue.

 We will also add a boolean `disable_read_locks` after `has_application_fees` boolean.
 This boolean can also be set by the `UpdateApplicationFees` instruction.
-If true then no instruction can take a read lock on the account.
-If any instruction takes the read lock then the instruction will fail with `ReadLockDisabled` error before executing the instruction.
+If true then no transaction can take a read lock on the account.
+If any transaction takes the read lock then it will fail with `ReadLockDisabled` error before the execution.

 In append_vec.rs AccountMeta is the way an account is stored physically on the disk.
 We use a similar concept as above but we do not have extra space to add the `has_application_fees` boolean.
 Here we have